sebspain/sebspain.github.io/research/index.md

 ---
 *Work in progress*

+My research interests lie at the interfaces of chemistry, biology and pharmacy.

 My research involves a mixture of organic, polymer and physical chemistries, cell biology and pharmacy.

 ### Overview ###